osmandapp/web/main/docs/user/widgets/quick-action.md

 The button allows you to assign a single layer or a list of layers that change circularly when tapped or with an interim dialog.

 - **Show an interim dialog**.
 Displays a dialog with a list of maps.
 - **Do not show an interim dialog**.
-The map sources change in a defined order..
+The map sources change in a defined order.

 ### Change Position on the Map

-When enabled, the *Quick Action* widget initially appears in the lower right corner of the screen, positioned just above the zoom buttons.
-This widget allows you to perform a variety of custom actions directly from the map.
-You can move it to any part of the screen by performing a long tap and dragging it to your preferred location.
+The *Quick Action* widget appears at the bottom corner of the map screen when you first enable it.
+You can move the widget to any part of the screen by holding and dragging.

 - **Initial appearance**.
 By default, the quick action widget is placed in the lower right corner of the map interface.